i4ki/pgtuning/README.md

 Crazy and simple idea: Automate the steps below:

-- Build a Linux kernel tuned for AWS EC2, EBS and postgres for an specific workload.
+- Build a Linux kernel tuned for AWS EC2, EBS and postgres for a specific workload.
-- Build a minimalist linux distro
+- Build a minimalist linux distro (coreos and/or arch linux)
-- Build a static optimized postgres
+- Build a static optimized binary of postgres
 - Create an AWS AMI
 - Create VPC, Subnet, etc, required network
 - Create EBSs
 - Start an instance
 - Setup the RAID
 - Install postgres
-- Run pgbench and output reports
+- Run pgbench, sar, perf and other tools
+- Output reports

 # UI Design